 Pursuant to the San Francisco Business and Tax Regulation Code, a 14.0% transient occupancy tax is imposed on occupants of hotel rooms and remitted by hotel operators monthly.
 A quarterly tax-filing requirement is also imposed.
-In fiscal year 2004-05, revenue from transient occupancy tax grew 6.6 percent (or approximately \$9.7 million) over prior fiscal year 2003-04.
-Budgeted revenue, across all funds, from transient occupancy tax for fiscal year 2005-06 was \$170.1 million, including \$5.5 million allocated to the Redevelopment Agency and \$121.5 to the City's General Fund.
-As of the Nine-Month Report, the City projected total hotel room tax revenues to be \$4.3 million better than budget, all of which accrued to the City's General Fund during fiscal year 2005-06.
-The fiscal year 2006-07 Original Budget projected total hotel tax revenues of \$182.6 million.
-Table A-7 sets forth a history of actual transient occupancy tax receipts through fiscal year 2004-05.
-As illustrated in the table below, this revenue was significantly impacted by events of September 11, 2001 and the associated economic downturn, where San Francisco witnessed a decline in both tourism and business travel during fiscal years 2001-02 and 2002-03.
-Signs of recovery are evident since fiscal year 2002-03.
+In fiscal year 2004-05, revenue from transient occupancy tax grew 6.6 percent (or approximately \$9.7 million).
+Budgeted revenue from transient occupancy tax for fiscal year 2005-06 is \$170.1 million; including \$5.5 million allocated to the Redevelopment Agency.
+As of the Six-Month Report, the City is projecting hotel room tax revenues to be on budget.
+Table A-7 sets forth a history of transient occupancy tax receipts through fiscal year 2004-05.
+As illustrated in the table, this revenue was significantly impacted by the economic downturn along with decreasing tourism and business travel.